bjoernricks/greenbone-env/README.md

 # greenbone-env

+## The problem

+You need to develop/test/work on different versions/branches/features of the OpenVAS modules, it's difficult to track where these versions are installed and you have to adjust all the paths manually.

+## Solution

 Create an environment for Greenbone/OpenVAS development.
 This allows to use different versions of OpenVAS at the same time by seperating the install directory.
 Highly inspired by [virtualenv](https://github.com/pypa/virtualenv/) for python.